rederyk/MacroPad_esp32/README.md

 ## 🤖 AI Development Note

-This project was developed with assistance from various AI models including GPT-4, Claude, and others.
+This project was developed with assistance from various AI models including GPT-4, Claude,Deepseek,Gemini,qwen-coder.
 While this approach enabled rapid development, the code may contain unconventional patterns or require further optimization.

 ## 🐛 Known Issues